Age

 In their third year, children’s language skills continue to grow at an astonishing rate.
 They begin to use pronouns (“I”

-Can Utter A Grammatically Correct Declarative Sentence (24-31 Months)
+Can Utter a Grammatically Correct Declarative Sentence (24-31 Months)

 As children learn to speak in sentences, they also begin to use basic forms of correct grammar.
 Although children may